By Shirley Roberts

 The Fiesta of Fornalutx is on dates surrounding 8th September.
 This is in honour of the village’s patron Saint La Mare de Deu (Mother of God).
 For four days, events, live music and celebration is the village theme.
 A bull is paraded through the streets in an age old custom.

 September events often include a Fira de La Mar in the Port of Soller.
 The Habaneras Music Festival visits for two days to its venue on the Repic Beach.
-No dates for either of these at the time of writing.
+In 2023 the Habaneres was celebrated on 22nd and 23rd September.

 December many events for the month leading to Christmas.
 Christmas lights and Christmas tree switch on.
 Full programme nearer the time.